Exploring the Blue Ridge Parkway

 Places to stay near the Blue Ridge Parkway include several lodges, inns, and motels plus cabins and privately owned campgrounds near Little Switzerland, as well as private vacation rentals through Airbnb, VRBO and similar listings.
 Public campgrounds are open seasonally at Crabtree Falls (MP 339.5) and Mount Mitchell State Park (MP 355.4).

 Learn more about exploring the Blue Ridge Parkway in the Blue Ridge Traveler's Visitor Guide.
-Download your guide here or request one through the form below.
+Download your guide here.